 Every family has it’s favourite phrases don’t they?
-There’s a very apt one here at Moregeous HQ, which first began with my darling and long lost Mia, has been passed onto Builder Cat and is also totally applicable to me: “Prawn Whore”.
-The dusty corners of my memory are telling me it was first coined by work colleague turned pal Hannah.
-In the midst of a Christmas shoot here over a decade ago and trying to persuade Mia to remain sitting in shot, it involved much crustacean bribery.
+There’s a very apt one here at Moregeous HQ which begins with my darling and long lost Mia Cat, passes onto Builder Cat and is also totally applicable to me: “Prawn Whore”.
+The dusty corners of my memory are telling me it was first coined by work colleague turned pal Hannah in the midst of a Christmas shoot here over a decade ago in a desperate attempt to get Mia to remain sitting in shot.
+It involved much crustacean bribery.
 Not daft, that cat.
 And just like the Moregeous moggies, I’ll do anything for a prawn.
 Ok, not anything, but I’ll certainly traverse great distances and make complex detours in search of a five star seafood platter.

 What I didn’t know, and had I known before now I might have moved there twenty years ago, is that Whitstable, right down on the North Kent coast, is Prawn Whore heaven.
 Us Northerners don’t know stuff like this because, well, we live nowhere near.
 And you Southerners, you clearly keep stuff like this a secret.